-Left-side crank arm power meters have become one of the most popular power meters out.
-In a nutshell, here’s why:
+Left-side crank arm power meters are one of the most popular power meters you can buy.
+Here’s why:

 - Affordable – Since you are just buying the left-side crank arm (instead of an entire crankset, new set of pedals, etc.), they are one of the more affordable power meters you can buy.
-In fact, 4iiii’s PRECISION is the most affordable direct force power meter available with a price of $399.99 for their Shimano 105 5800 unit.
+In fact, 4iiii has models starting at $285 and Stages has models at $325.
+This makes them the most affordable direct force power meters available.

 - Easy to install – This design allows for easy installation and swapping of the power meter between bikes.
 The power meter can be installed or moved between bikes in about 5-10 minutes.

 - Lightweight – They are extremely lightweight.
 These power meters only add about 10-20 grams (based on the model) to your bike.

 Ok, so what’s the catch?
 The drawback to a left-side crank arm power meter is…well…just that.
 It’s left-side only.
 It takes your left leg power and doubles it to approximate your total power.
 This is how all left-side power meters work.
 To be true, this type of power measurement is fine for most folks.
 However, if you are looking for the most accurate option available, you might be better off with a power meter that measures both legs (Stages and 4iiii actually make some of these too!).

 So if you’re okay with a left-only power meter and like things like affordability, ease of installation and lightweight – and of course have a compatible crankset, than a Stages or 4iiii might be right for you.
 Below, we briefly summarize these two power meters and put them head-to-head across several key considerations you’ll likely want to consider.

 Stages Cycling got their start in the indoor fitness market, manufacturing power-equipped indoor cycling bikes.
 Starting in 2010, they began work on an outdoor version of their power meter and by 2012, they were producing what is now referred to as the Stages Cycling power meter.